Diegotistical/Learnings/README.md

 Notes on core finance concepts, focusing on financial instruments, pricing models, options, derivatives, portfolio management, and quantitative finance strategies.

 Coding:
 Python programming materials, including scripts, tutorials, projects and notes.
 The focus is on Python for data analysis, algorithmic trading, Monte Carlo simulations, and other finance-related applications.
+C++ soon.

 This repository is a work in progress and is updated as I learn and apply new concepts.
 It’s a personal knowledge base designed to consolidate resources, track progress, and document the process of acquiring skills for a career in Quantitative Finance.